-- 6.4.1 Although the ELS (2014) forecasts an overall need for less land for industry and storage of 22,600m2, to ensure an adequate land supply to meet the needs of businesses and in accordance with the SLUP, the recommended approach and portfolio for industrial/storage & distribution land involved safeguarding a few key areas within and around the Main Centres, together with potential areas for expansion, to enable consolidation of industrial, storage and distribution uses onto those sites and encouraging redevelopment of other areas, no longer required for such purposes, to change to a more viable use. - 6.4.2 The recommended portfolio of existing areas for industry, storage and distribution is shown in Figure 6.4 below.
+- 6.4.1 The ELS (2014) forecasted an overall need for less land for industry and storage of -22,600m2.
+To ensure an adequate land supply to meet the needs of businesses and in accordance with the SLUP, the recommended approach and portfolio for industrial/storage & distribution land involved safeguarding a few key areas within and around the Main Centres, together with potential areas for expansion.
+This would enable consolidation of industrial, storage and distribution uses onto those sites and encouraging redevelopment of other areas, no longer required for such purposes, to change to a more viable use. - 6.4.2 The recommended portfolio of existing areas for industry, storage and distribution is shown in Figure 6.7 below.